View Ernesto Vela's Obituary on TheDay.com and share memories

 |

-Ernie served in the U.S. Navy and graduated from UCONN.
+Ernie served in the U.S. Navy and was honorably discharged.
+He went on to further his education and graduated from the University of Connecticut.
 He worked at Electric Boat as a Technical Writer.
+He enjoyed tennis and had a passion for chess.
+He would travel to participate in chess tournaments.

+Besides his wife Molly; he is survived by four siblings, Cesario, Johnny, Diana and Becky; and many nieces and nephews.
+He is preceded in death by his parents and brothers, Robert and Rufi.